-In circumstances where a school place is refused, parents, and in some circumstances children, will have the right to appeal to an Independent Appeals Panel against the decision to refuse admission.
-The determination of the Panel will be made in accordance with the School Admission Appeals Code and will be binding on all parties.
+In circumstances where a school place is refused, parents, and in some circumstances children, will have the right to appeal against the decision to refuse admission.
+Where this is the case, the Trust Board will establish an Independent Appeals Panel to hear the appeal.

-All Trust schools use the Independent Appeals Service provided by the LA, Cheshire West and Chester.
-The LA will establish an Independent Appeals Panel in accordance with the School Admission Appeals Code to hear the appeal.
 The Appeal Panel will perform its judicial function in a transparent, accessible, independent, and impartial manner, and operate according to principles of natural justice.